daisaacson/daisaacson/bazzite.md

 ### Distorbox

+[Distrobox](https://docs.bazzite.gg/Installing_and_Managing_Software/Distrobox/) - Access to most Linux package managers for software that do not support Flatpak and Homebrew and for use as development boxes.
-[Distrobox](https://docs.bazzite.gg/Installing_and_Managing_Software/Distrobox/) Parallell to WSL.
-Using for python scripts where libraries aren't installed locally and no compatilbe wheel files available via pip.
+Parallell to WSL.
+> Using for python scripts where libraries aren't installed locally and no compatilbe wheel files available via pip.
 Kinda annoying I need another environment to maintain, kinda nice that it doesn't pollute my main distro.

 ## Gaming